 Step 1: Applicable Approvals

 The first step in applying for a building permit is to obatin municipal approval from your local municipality.
-Each municipality serviced by Dufferin County Building Services is responsible for ensuring that zoning by-laws and property setbacks are being met, and that all other applicable law approvals (including Conservation Authorities) have been obtained.
+Each municipality serviced by Dufferin County's Building Division is responsible for ensuring that zoning by-laws and property setbacks are being met, and that all other applicable law approvals (including Conservation Authorities) have been obtained.

 Once the review is complete at the local level, municipal approval will be issued.
 Applicants will need to pick up the approved package from the local office and submit it to the County for review and permit issuance.

 The brochures below contain a checklist of required documentation for permit applications as well as information about our fees and deposits.